 Each case study and the multi-faceted benefits it brings about are in line with multiple Sustainable Development Goals.
-The 'Buffelsdraai Community Reforestation Project' (case 2) in Durban, South Africa, aimed to restore natural ecosystems and biodiversity around a landfill by planting indigenous trees and freeing this urban area from Invasive Alien Plants.
-This adaptation method simultaneously led to the creation of jobs (through the planting and trading of trees) and to an alleviation of poverty for local dwellers.
+The 'Buffelsdraai Community Reforestation Project' (case 2) in Durban, South Africa, aimed to restore natural ecosystems and biodiversity around an urban landfill by planting indigenous trees and reducing the presence of invasive alien plants.
+This adaptation method simultaneously led to the creation of jobs and to an alleviation of poverty for local residents, who were hired to plant and tend to trees.
 It also rendered these settlements more sustainable and resilient by enhancing the community's awareness for environmental hazards and for the benefits and economic opportunities of intact ecosystems.
 Through its innovative approach, the ecosystem-based project at once addresses SDG 1 ('no poverty'), SDG 11 ('sustainable cities and settlements') and SDG 15 ('life on land').